lanl-aea/waves/docs/tutorial_01_geometry_waves.rst

 The second highlighted portion defines default values for some of the command line arguments.
 Default values are assigned if no command line argument is detected for any of the expected command line arguments.
-This provides the utility of having a use-able file even when command line arguments are not specified.
+This provides to the utility a use-able file even when command line arguments are not specified.
 It should be noted, however, that some model developers may prefer to require all command line arguments every time the file is used to build a target. ``output_file`` is the name of the file that is created